chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-06-09-unexpected-behavior.markdown

 0
 ```

 Why the difference in behavior?
-By default in bash a function returns the last return code, and that is the return code which would be trapped (if any).
+By default, in bash a function returns the last return code, and that is the return code which would be trapped (if any).

 You can turn on an option, however, to tell the script to trap return codes in functions: ```set -E```